2ptr/i_hate_AMSI/README.md

 ## bypasses

 - `Invoke-Mimimkatz`
+    - The source VS solution had to be edited manually as the reflective assembly blob is signatured pretty hard.
+After compiling you can use that update script online (google it) and update the blob.
-    - Had to add some base64-strings and change a parameter. `DumpCreds` is now `GetPwned`.
+    - Had to add some base64-strings and change a parameter on PowerShell script. `DumpCreds` is now `GetPwned`.

 - `PowerUp.ps1`
     - Removed service binaries.
 Hijack it yourself!